matthiasleitner/mess.io/README.md

 Universal Push Messaging Service build on node.js supporting push based message delivery to multiple platforms

+# USAGE:

+# create an application which represents an app which should recieve messages (can be one for multiple platforms)

+REST /application

+Required properties:

+- name

+Optional properties:

+- apnsKey (path to file)
+- apnsCert

+or

+- gcmProjectId

+generated properties for authentication:

+- key
+- apiSecret

 ## LICENSE - "MIT License"

 Copyright (c) 2013 Matthias Leitner